spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/02-Day/02-Day-LessonPlan.md

   * **Thread** A thread is an independent set of values for the processor that controls what executes in what order.
 Think of this as another JavaScript application running at the same time as our main application, with the ability to communicate and pass data between threads.

-* Change into [03-Stu_Caching-Fetching-Files/Solved/Gallery-App-Caching](../../../../01-Class-Content/18-pwa/Activities/03-Stu_Caching-Fetching-Files/Solved/Gallery-App-Caching) and re-launch the Gallery app if it is not already running.

 * Open your Chrome Dev Tools > Application and click on the Service Worker tab.